Tonypandy riots: Background

-On 2 November, the authorities in South Wales were enquiring about the procedure for requesting military aid in the event of disturbances caused by the striking miners.
-The Glamorgan Constabulary's resources were stretched, as in addition to the Cambrian Combine dispute, there was a month-old strike in the neighbouring Cynon Valley, and the Chief Constable of Glamorgan had by Sunday, 6 November, assembled 200 imported police in the Tonypandy area.
+On 2 November 1910, the authorities in South Wales began enquiring about the procedures for requesting military aid in the event of disturbances caused by the striking miners.
+The Glamorgan Constabulary's resources were already stretched due to multiple industrial disputes, as there was a month-old strike ongoing in the neighbouring Cynon Valley in addition to the Cambrian Combine dispute.
+By Sunday, 6 November, Chief Constable Lindsay had assembled approximately 200 imported police officers in the Tonypandy area in anticipation of potential disorder.